Activating History for Justice at Duke

 Monuments and Memory: Uncovering Obscured Pasts

-Last week, I joined fifteen other students to sit down with Natasha Trethewey, two-time US Poet Laureate, to discuss the writing process behind her Pulitzer Prize-winning collection.
+by Helen Yu Last week, I joined fifteen other students to sit down with Natasha Trethewey, two-time US Poet Laureate, to discuss the writing process behind her Pulitzer Prize-winning collection.
 Native Guard is based on the history of a regiment of black Union soldiers who guarded Confederate captives on Ship’s Island off the coast of Gulfport, Mississippi during the Civil War.

 project press release